-Facebook's Libra is really a 'zuckbuck' says lawmaker
+Facebook's Libra is really a 'Zuck buck' says lawmaker

 CLICK HERE TO GET THE FOX BUSINESS APP

-"If Facebook and other companies want to become a bank, they must seek a new Banking Charter and become subject to all Banking Regulations, just like other Banks, both National..." he said.
+"If Facebook and other companies want to become a bank, they must seek a new Banking Charter and become subject to all Banking Regulations, just like other Banks, both National and International," he said.